Cyndi and I would like to thank you for your interest in our farm tours.

 21st century tools and techniques to feed and provide for our needs.
 We are not a petting

-zoo, but we do have animals to pet!
+zoo!
 As this is an actual working farm, we ask that all visitors respect the safety instructions and be aware that you may be exposed to smells to which you are not accustomed.

 We strive to make your time here as safe as we can possibly make it, so please don't let these precautions deter you from this tour.
 Caution and awareness go a long way to insure an incident free visit.
 We want visitors to